adithyav2325/Java-to-Dsa/README.md

 * (More to come...)

 ## Connect With Me
-Follow my full journey on [LinkedIn](ttps://www.linkedin.com/in/adithyav2325/).
+Follow my full journey on [LinkedIn] https://www.linkedin.com/in/adithyav2325/.